chastitywhiterose/Chad/Chad-Story.md

 Stacy: Why that name?

 Chad: The Gold General is a piece in the Japanese game of Shogi.
 Also, my dog is a Golden Retriever, so it was the first thing that popped into my head when I got him.

 Stacy: That makes perfect sense.
 Do you play Shogi?
 What is it like?

-Chad: It\'s actually a lot like chess, except it has a few pieces that standard chess doesn\'t have.
+Chad: It's actually a lot like chess, except it has a few pieces that standard chess doesn't have.
 Do you play chess?

 Stacy: A little bit, but I have no one to play with, so I am not very good.
 I learned from my dad years ago.